Skip to main content

 Funding Opportunities

-The Office of Health Equity Research (OHER) will be soliciting grant applications again in January 2026 to support up to five health equity research pilot projects in community-identified research priority areas of: 1) safe and healthy housing, 2) prevention of mental health and substance use disorders, 3) prevention of gun violence, 4) prevention of re-incarceration, and 5) prevention and management of chronic disease.
+The Office of Health Equity Research (OHER) is soliciting grant applications again to support up to five health equity research pilot projects in community-identified research priority areas of: 1) safe and healthy housing, 2) prevention of mental health and substance use disorders, 3) prevention of gun violence, 4) prevention of re-incarceration, and 5) prevention and management of chronic disease.
+Eligibility is strictly limited to Health Equity Research Core Investigators (HERCI) at the University of Rochester.
 The award level is up to $40,000 for one year per award.
-Eligibility is strictly limited to full-time faculty at the University of Rochester.

 All awards are eligible to be co-sponsored by the following University of Rochester units if they also focus on a priority area of the respective unit: